mjclaypool/Shortly-Landing-Page/README.md

   },
 ```

 This worked great locally, but I ran into another issue after prepping the project to deploy to GitHub pages.
-GitHub pages can only host static sites, rewrites are not supported and the deployed site would never be able to reach the Clean URI API destination.
+GitHub pages can only host static sites, so rewrites are not supported and the deployed site would never be able to reach the Clean URI API destination.

 I decided to instead host my site on Vercel, which was created by the same creators of Next.js and makes deploying static or hybrid Next.js projects extremely easy.
 This will definitely be my go-to for any future Next.js projects.